cmhh/linzgeocode/README.md

 This repository contains a basic geocoding service for [LINZ addresses](https://data.linz.govt.nz/layer/105689-nz-addresses/).
 That is, we accept address strings as input, and return address coordinates if a matching address is found in the LINZ address database.

+Note that it makes use of pre-trained neural network to parse address components.
+This is described [here](https://github.com/cmhh/linzaddressparse).

 # Getting Started

 The library is provided as an [sbt](https://www.scala-sbt.org/) project.
 A fat jar can be made simply by running: